-Based on data from our study of BNT121 as an adjunct to surgery in patients with metastatic melanoma, we believe that RO7198457 (BNT122) is potentially well suited to control metastatic relapses in patients with a lower tumor burden.
-Additionally, RO7198457 (BNT122) as a monotherapy and in combination with atezolizumab has been observed to have a manageable safety profile to date and to induce significant levels of neoantigen-specific immune responses, even in late-stage, heavily pre-treated patients.
-Accordingly, we and our collaborator, Genentech, intend to initiate two additional randomized Phase 2 trials in the second half of 2020 in early and adjuvant stage NSCLC and colorectal cancer, where we believe the mechanism of action of RO7198457 (BNT122) is best suited.
-We also continue to investigate RO7198457 (BNT122) in our ongoing Phase 2 trial in first line melanoma in combination with pembrolizumab.
+We plan to provide a data update in June 2020 for an additional cohort in combination with atezolizumab.
+Based on data from our study of BNT121 as an adjunct to surgery in patients with metastatic melanoma, we believe that BNT122 is potentially well suited to control metastatic relapses in patients with a lower tumor burden.
+Accordingly, we and our collaborator, Genentech, intend to initiate two additional randomized Phase 2 trials in the adjuvant setting in solid cancer indications in the second half of 2020.